xuan25/Xuan25-VRC-Common-Utilities/README.md

 - **PlayerVoiceSystem**: Provides isolation zones and microphones for player voice.
 - **RandomHintDisplay (-Examples)**: Displays a random hint from a pool, synced or local, with animations.
 Examples include Hint Generator and Truth or Dare.
 - **RayCastUtilities**: Enables raycast detection for PC cursors and VR controllers.
 Includes implementation of ScrollView with VR joystick and mouse scroll control.
+- **ReverbSFX**: Adds reverb sound effect to the world with a slider to control intensity.
 - **SceneAssembly**: Aligns multiple scene trees (e.g., scene variants) on build.
 - **SymbolConfigurator**: Automatic configures compiler symbols for the Udon compiler.
 Supports VIZVID (VizVid Player) and YAMA_STREAM (Yama Player).
 - **Toggle**: Toggles GameObjects, either synced or local.